Sensitivity analysis for mixed binary quadratic programming: Duality theorem.

-\section{Duality theorem}
+\section{Duality theorem.}

-In this section we prove Theorem~\ref{thm:allstrong}, which characterizes when strong duality holds between (\ref{CP}) and (\ref{COP}).
-Assume that the lower bound of the optimal value (MBQP) is known in advance and denote by $l$.
-Recall that the feasible region (MBQP) is
+In this {section} we prove Theorem~\ref{thm:allstrong}, which characterizes when strong duality holds between (\ref{CP}) and (\ref{COP}).
+Assume that {a} lower bound {on} the optimal value (MBQP) is known in advance and { is denoted} by $l$.
+Recall that the feasible region of {the linear programming relaxation of} (MBQP) is

 In remaining part of this paper, we will introduce many new constants and functions.
-We present the following table to where those constants and functions are defined.
+We present the following table to {reference} where these constants and functions are defined.

 {

 }